natura-cosmeticos/Nat-Test-Commons/README.md

 ## How to contribute
 You can contribute submitting [pull requests](https://github.com/natura-cosmeticos/Nat-Test-Commons/pulls).

+**Pull Request Best Practices**
+- If your Pull Request adds a new behavior or changes an existing one, you must update the documentation, following the instructions [here](#documentation).
+- If you need your change in an generated version of this library, change the version as described in the session [below](#how-to-create-a-new-version).

 ### How to create a new version
 In the file **publish.gradle** update field in the method **getVersionName** with the new version number.
 Example, for the version 1.0.1: